demidovd98/fgic_lowd/README.md

 <img src="docs/Images/architecture.png" width="750">
 </p>

-> **<p align="justify"> Abstract:** *The emerging task of fine-grained image classification in low-data regimes assumes the presence of low inter-class variance and large intra-class variation along with a highly limited amount of training samples per class available.
-In this paper, we present a novel approach, designed to enhance deep neural network performance on this challenge.
-Specifically, we propose a framework, called AD-Net, leveraging the power of Augmentation and Distillation techniques.
-Our approach is able to refine learned features through self-distillation on augmented samples, mitigating harmful overfitting.
-In detail, our AD-Net incorporates a multi-branch configuration with shared weights, enabling efficient knowledge transfer and feature consolidation.
-We provide an extensive study on the impact of distillation architecture, augmentation types, and objective functions in our framework, highlighting the importance of each in achieving optimal performance.
-We conduct comprehensive experiments on popular fine-grained image classification benchmarks and demonstrate consistent improvement over state-of-the-art low-data techniques based on ResNet-50 model, providing an absolute improvement of up to 10% using the lowest data regimes.
-AD-Net establishes a significant step forward in low-data fine-grained image classification, showcasing promising results and insights for future research in this domain.
-Well-documented source code and trained models will be publicly released* </p>
+> **<p align="justify"> Abstract:** *The emerging task of fine-grained image classification in low-data regimes assumes the presence of low inter-class variance and large intra-class variation along with a highly limited amount of training samples per class.
+However, traditional ways of separately dealing with fine-grained categorisation and extremely scarce data may be inefficient under both these harsh conditions presented together.
+In this paper, we present a novel framework, called AD-Net, aiming to enhance deep neural network performance on this challenge by leveraging the power of Augmentation and Distillation techniques.
+Specifically, our approach is designed to refine learned features through self-distillation on augmented samples, mitigating harmful overfitting.
+We conduct comprehensive experiments on popular fine-grained image classification benchmarks where our AD-Net demonstrates consistent improvement over traditional fine-tuning and state-of-the-art low-data techniques.
+Remarkably, with the smallest data available, our framework shows an outstanding relative accuracy increase of up to 45 % compared to standard ResNet-50 and up to 27 % compared to the closest SOTA runner-up.
+We emphasise that our approach is practically architecture-independent and adds zero extra cost at inference time.
+Additionally, we provide an extensive study on the impact of every framework’s component, highlighting the importance of each in achieving optimal performance.* </p>

 ## Main Contributions